chrisnmorrison/openmastery/learn/java/fundamentals/loops.md

 1. Represents each value of the array or collection, starting from the first value
 2. The name of your array or collections

 In the above example, the `for-each` loop iterates over the entire collection.
-It's a much simplier syntax compared to the `for` loop, and when you want to iterate over a whole collection, it's prefered to use the `for-each` loop.
+It's a much simpler syntax compared to the `for` loop, and when you want to iterate over an entire collection, it's preferred to use the `for-each` loop.
 In fact, the `for-each` loop is essentially syntactic sugar (reworking code to make it easier to read) for the built-in `Iterator` interface.

 :::tip
 In both the `for` and `for-each` loops, you can use `break;` to **break out** of the loop.
 For example, if you're searching an array with 1000000 integers, and your number is the 5th element, why bother wasting resources searching the rest of the array?
 We'll look at an example of this in the next lesson.